-- Designed to NEMA EW-1 and IEC 974-1 Standards. - Qualifies for "S" mark on nameplate, which means it can be used in areas where there is increased risk of electric shock. - Multiple process output ranges: 5 570 amps. - Easy access for input connections.
+- Designed to NEMA EW-1, IEC 974-1 and CSA Standards. - Qualifies for "S" mark on nameplate, which means it can be used in areas where there is increased risk of electric shock. - Multiple process output ranges: 5 570 amps. - Easy access for input connections.
 Connections are simple strip and clamp (no lugs required). - F.A.N. (fan as needed).
-Cooling fan runs only when necessary. - Modular construction for easy servicing. - Thermostatically protected. - · Electronic over current protection. - · Input over voltage protection. - Utilizes digital signal processing and microprocessor control. - Simple, reliable input voltage change over. - All system components communicate and transfer information. - Auto device recognition simplifies accessory cable connections.
+(On codes above 10500 only) Cooling fan runs only when necessary. - · Modular construction for easy servicing. - · Thermostatically protected. - Electronic over current protection. - Input over voltage protection. - Utilizes digital signal processing and microprocessor control. - · Simple, reliable input voltage change over. - All system components communicate and transfer information. - Auto device recognition simplifies accessory cable connections.